 Weak tooth enamel is the precursor to tooth decay—an internal tooth infection caused by invading bacteria—and the cavities that it causes.
 When detected early, enamel erosion can often be reversed with improved hygiene and possibly fluoride treatments.

 Weak tooth enamel can regain its strength when acid is eliminated and your teeth’s minerals are replenished.
 If the enamel erodes enough to develop holes, then bacteria can slip past it and infect the tooth’s dentin.
-As tooth decay settles in, a small hole, or cavity, will develop, exacerbating your toothache and warning you of impending danger.
+As tooth decay settles in, a small hole, or cavity, will develop, exacerbating your tooth ache or sensitivity and warning you of impending danger.
 The longer a cavity is left untreated, the further it can penetrate your tooth, and eventually, the infection can reach the sensitive nerves and blood vessels at the center of your tooth (called the pulp).

 Treating a cavity depends on how severe it is by the time you seek treatment.
 Mild cavities that are caught at the dentin can often be treated by removing the infected structure, cleaning the cavity, and reinforcing the tooth a tooth-colored dental filling.
 Severe cases of tooth decay that involve infected pulp tissues may require a root canal treatment to stop the spread of infection and prevent the loss of your tooth.